A Bellevue University Library Guide

 Mark the Full Text option to find only documents that provide the complete full text, rather than just the citation or abstract.

-Mark the Scholarly Journals option to find documents that appear in academic journals.
-You may also mark Peer Reviewed to find articles from scholarly journals that are peer reviewed.
+Mark the Peer reviewed option to find documents that appear in academic journals.

 You may also select a Date Range to limit your search to articles that were published during a particular time frame.